WhiteWatermelon1663/Manipulation-Basics/Guides/Setting up IDA and Analyzing the dump with it.md

 IDA Freeware: https://hex-rays.com/ida-free/#download

-And download the sigmaker plugins. (you will need this later, but in this guide)
+And download the sigmaker plugins. (you will need this later, but not in this guide).

 Sigmaker: https://github.com/WhiteWatermelon1663/Manipulation-Basics/tree/main/Guide%20Resources/Sigmaker

-Download both sigmaker.dll and sigmaker64.dll
+Download both sigmaker.dll and sigmaker64.dll.

-Now that you have downloaded IDA and the dlls, go to IDA's file directory (where you download IDA to)

-and drag the two sigmaker dlls into the plugins folder.
+Now that you have downloaded IDA and the dlls, go to IDA's file directory (where you download IDA to) and drag the two sigmaker dlls into the plugins folder.

 ![image](https://user-images.githubusercontent.com/132128937/235344268-66c12fbb-ae50-4371-8308-ebbec44e07a5.png)